 There are a total of 41 gazetted public beaches managed by the Leisure and Cultural Services Department in Hong Kong.
 But obviously there are plenty more beaches just sprinkled all around the islands, Kowloon, and New Territories.
 Although we haven’t visited every single public and non-public beach in Hong Kong, I’d say we’ve covered quite a bit of ground.

-Our Top 5 Beaches in Hong Kong
+Top 5 Hong Kong Beaches

 Below are our favourite beaches in Hong Kong, and we think each beach is unique in its own way.
 We’ve been sparse on the details because we have posts dedicated to each one of these beaches.
 If you need detailed information about the beaches, or how to get there and what all to do whilst there, we’ve linked the posts for your benefit.